Non-unitary Trotter circuits for imaginary time evolution: Introduction

 Unlike their near-term competitors, fault-tolerant algorithms do not rely on heuristics and offer rigorous performance guarantees.
 To this end, we consider a third approach: the probabilistic ITE (PITE).
 PITE algorithms are a type of block encoding -- that is, the non-unitary operator is embedded inside a larger unitary matrix, which is accessed via post-selection of `successful' mid-circuit measurements.

-Unlike VITE, PITE does not require an ansatz, and unlike QITE, it does not require the selection of Pauli strings according to the locality of the Hamiltonian.
+Unlike VITE, PITE does not require an Ansatz, and unlike QITE, it does not require the selection of Pauli strings according to the locality of the Hamiltonian.
 PITE evolves the system exclusively using quantum operations, without the need for classical updates to the state.
 The main drawback of PITE algorithms arises from the need to implement them as a series of iterative circuits \cite{silva2021fragmentedQITE}, each of which must be applied successfully -- that is, each imaginary time step is implemented using at least one successful mid-circuit measurement.
-Consequently, as with most block encoding methods, PITE algorithms are characterised by an exponentially decaying probability of success -- though they are guaranteed to converge to the GS, convergence is limited by the number of measurement shots required.
+Consequently, as with most block encoding methods, PITE algorithms are characterised by an exponentially decaying probability of success; though they are guaranteed to converge to the GS, convergence is limited by the number of measurement shots required.
 The practicality of implementing most block encoding methods, including PITE, will be tied to the development of amplitude amplification (AA) schemes to boost the overall success probability of the circuits \cite{grover1996fast, grover1997haystack, dalzell2017fixedpoint}.
+AA has been utilised to boost PITE circuits with some success \cite{nishi2022accelerating}.